Tianmouc/tianmoucv_preview/README.md

 │   │       ├── xxx.tmdat
 ```

-where matchkey is the sample name used for tianmouc data reader
+where matchkey is the sample name used for the TianMouC data reader

 ## Examples

-For some of the fuction we've provided the example in tianmoucv/exmaple
+For some of the algorithms we've provided the example in tianmoucv/example

 Including: